 Initially, when the plant is still young, the rockwool needs to be in contact with the nutrient solution so it can wick the nutrients and water up to the plant.
 As the plant matures, the root system will grow and the level of the nutrient solution can be reduced.

-Every 1-2 weeks, remove the plant from the bucket and replace and refresh the hydroponic nutrient solution, then place the plant back in the bucket.
+Every one to two weeks, remove the plant from the bucket and replace and refresh the hydroponic nutrient solution, then place the plant back in the bucket.
 You can add more buckets to the system, ergo more plants.
 If you add many buckets, you may need to add or upgrade the air pump.